LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- added code for modbus functions 1, 3, 6, 16, and 8 (read coils, read holding register, write single register, write mulitple registers, echo)
 --- changed ModbusEleOffset=1 to =0 (not to modbus standard but easier and fairly common) and can change this in com page now.
 --- improved debug messages so slave address and function code are easily identified
+--- added a write to %E0 for modbus communication error

 protocol_modbus_master.h
 --- added defines for same as above